SAP-archive/cloud-s4-sdk-book/README.md

 To deploy using the cockpit, go to your account, choose Applications -> Java Applications -> Deploy Application.
 The screenshot below demonstrates the artifacts and additional parameters that you need to set for the deployment.

 ![SAP Cloud Platform, Neo Deployment](https://github.com/SAP/cloud-s4-sdk-book/blob/powerweek_helloworld/Deployment.png).

+Congratulation!
+You have deployed your first Hello World application in SAP Cloud Platform, Neo!
+Can you find out the URL you can use to locate your application?
+Ask your instructor in case you experience difficulties.